Psychological Abuse – a Horror Story Behind Closed Doors

 - Torturing you over and over again using your weaknesses.

-Effects of Psychological Abuse
+Effects of psychological abuse

 - No longer shows interest in personal development